Settlement visa UK

 While applicants can spend up to 180 days outside the UK per year, it would be advisable to not spend more than 90 days as it may affect the chances of obtaining a British passport.

-Investor need to invest at least £2 million in the UK to apply for settlement after 5 years.
-It is possible to qualify for accelerated permanent residence after 2 years if you maintain an investment of £10 million or after 3 years if you maintain an investment of £5 million.
+Investors need to invest at least £2 million in the UK to apply for settlement after 5 years.
+Moreover, it is possible to qualify for accelerated settlement after 2 years if you maintain an investment of £10 million or after 4 years if you maintain an investment of £5 million.

 In order to qualify for indefinite leave to remain in the UK on the basis of an investment in the UK, you will need to show that: